mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

   #fig:02-mtango-fld_text_rw width=70% }

-The mTango project is under active development since 2013, with the last release dating to August, 2016.
+The mTango project is under active development since 2013, with the last release dating to August 2016.
 The frontend part has been updated in 2015.
 The server side part is very flexible and may be extended with custom filters when deployed on a standalone servlet container.
 In 2016 the standardization of the official TANGO REST API was started by the community, and mTango has been